jayluxferro/jayluxferro/README.md

 <a href="https://sperixlabs.org/posts/" target="_blank">Click for details</a>.

 ### Sample Projects

-- **pbcopy**.
-A small utility to copy text to the clipboard on a jailbroken iPhone https://github.com/jayluxferro/pbcopy
+- pbpaste.
+A small utility to paste text to the clipboard on a jailbroken iPhone https://github.com/jayluxferro/pbpaste

 - A DNS Ad-Blocker for iOS, macOS and Android. https://github.com/jayluxferro/block-ads